General Conditions governing the Sale and Delivery of Products (to consumers, including distance selling)

 Right of suspension and dissolution

-In addition to the provisions regarding force majeure and the provisions of Article 6, the label will have the right to suspend (in full or in part) the performance of its obligations under all agreements that exist between the parties or to dissolve those agreements in full or in part without any notice of default or judicial intervention being required:
+In addition to the provisions regarding force majeure and the provisions of Article 6, Grey will have the right to suspend (in full or in part) the performance of its obligations under all agreements that exist between the parties or to dissolve those agreements in full or in part without any notice of default or judicial intervention being required:

 in the event of liquidation, a suspension of payment, a petition for a suspension of payment, bankruptcy or debt rescheduling, or any other circumstance as a result of which the Buyer can no longer freely dispose of its capital; or